Deformations of representations of fundamental groups of complex varieties: Mixed Hodge modules

-(the shift is necessary because of the convention that a VHS of weight $k$ extends to a Hodge module of weight $k+N$) which becomes a bifiltered quasi-isomorphism.
-In general if the monodromy is only quasi-unipotent we must use the extension $\overline{\mathcal{V}}^{[0,1)}$ where the residues have eigenvalues of real parts in $[0,1)$.
-The weight filtration is constructed in such a way that the terms $\Gr^\mathfrak{W}_k M$ are pure polarizable Hodge modules of weight $k$.
+to define the filtrations of the left-hand side; the shift is necessary because of the convention that a VHS of weight $k$ extends to a Hodge module of weight $k+N$.
+This becomes a filtered quasi-isomorphism.
+The weight filtration is constructed in such a way that the terms $\Gr^\mathfrak{W}_k$ of the right-hand side are pure polarizable Hodge modules of weight~$k$.

-It remains to check the axioms of MHC for $K:=R\Gamma(\overline{X},M)$, the derived push-forward to a point.
-This follows from the theorems of Saito (\cite[Theorem~5.3.1]{SaitoMH}) on pure Hodge modules: on the $\Gr^\mathfrak{W}_k K$, the filtration $F$ is strict and the cohomology carries pure Hodge structures.
-This is written by Saito for push-forward via projective morphisms but for the push-forward to a point this also works for compact Kähler manifolds (see \cite[5.3.8.2]{SaitoMH}), since this relies only on the analytic theory (\cite{CattaniKaplanSchmid}, and in dimension $1$ this is just the work of Zucker). \end{proof}
+It remains to check the axioms of MHC for $K:=R\Gamma(\overline{X},-)$, the derived push-forward to a point, and in particular to show that the $\Gr^\mathfrak{W}_k K$ are pure Hodge complexes of weight~$k$.
+This follows from the theorems of Saito (\cite[Theorem~5.3.1]{SaitoMH}) on push-forwards of pure Hodge modules, applied to the point: the filtration $F$ is strict and the cohomology carries pure Hodge structures.
+This is written in loc.\ cit.\ for projective morphisms, but on the point this also works for compact Kähler manifolds (see \cite[5.3.8.2]{SaitoMH}), since this relies only on the analytic theory of~\cite{CattaniKaplanSchmid}, and in dimension $1$ this is just the work of Zucker.
+This also holds over any smooth proper algebraic variety (by Chow's lemma, it is birational to a projective variety) or even a manifold bimeromophic to a compact Kähler manifold (Fujiki class $\mathscr{C}$) in~\cite{SaitoMHM}. \end{proof}

-What we will need now is to have a better understanding of the weight filtration and its multiplicativity.